-The Reading company, established in 1993, currently employs 21 people and, as its name suggests, is committed to protecting the environment by minimising the waste it produces and using materials such as recycled and FSC certified paper.
+The Reading company, established in 1993, currently employs 21 people.
+As its name suggests, the company is committed to protecting the environment by minimising the waste it produces and using materials such as recycled and FSC certified paper.

 The company purchased Taopix Online, from UK Taopix distributor Transeo Media, in September 2016 and quickly launched a new range of calendars just in time for the busy Christmas period.

 Conservatree’s thriving calendar division, thecalendarprinters.com, operates both litho and digital presses with around 90% of all calendars being digitally printed.

 The company manufactures calendars for some of the UK’s best known musicians and sportsmen such as Radiohead and Bastille as well as rugby star Ben Cohen.

 Prior to last year, the company had offered customisable calendars to individuals, clubs and societies through it’s own Flash-based calendar designer and had even commissioned the bespoke building of a new HTML5 platform when Conservatree’s Operations Director, Justin Earl, discovered Taopix: